orbitjs/orbitjs-site/src/v0.16/guide/coordination.md

   blocking: true
 }));

-// Update the remote server whenever the store is updated coordinator.addStrategy(new RequestStrategy({
+// Update the remote server whenever the memory source is updated coordinator.addStrategy(new RequestStrategy({
-  source: 'store',
+  source: 'memory',
   on: 'beforeUpdate',

   target: 'remote',